Ignacio-fabianamaria/java_desafio_dio_controle_fluxo/README.md

 ## Requisitos:

-1. [] Crie o projeto `DesafioControleFluxo`
+-  [ ] 1.
+Crie o projeto `DesafioControleFluxo`
-2. [] Dentro do projeto, crie a classe `Contador.java` para realizar toda a codificação do nosso programa.
+-  [ ] 2.
+Dentro do projeto, crie a classe `Contador.java` para realizar toda a codificação do nosso programa.
-3. [] Dentro do projeto, crie a classe `ParametrosInvalidosException` que representará a exceção de negócio no sistema.# java_desafio_dio_controle_fluxo
+-  [ ] 3.
+Dentro do projeto, crie a classe `ParametrosInvalidosException` que representará a exceção de negócio no sistema.